Increasingly normal: Guns seen outside vote-counting centers

 Miller-Idriss said the protesters often see themselves as heroes “called to action in a moral way, to react against tyranny, against traitors.”

-AP reporters Astrid Galvan and Anita Snow in Phoenix, Claudia Lauer in Philadelphia and Mike Householder in Detroit contributed to this report.
+AP reporters Astrid Galvan in Phoenix, Claudia Lauer in Philadelphia and Mike Householder in Detroit contributed to this report.